wpaccessibility/wp-a11y-docs/docs/topics/forms/required/mark-optional-fields.md

 ---
-title: Mark non-required fields
+title: Mark optional form fields
 layout: default
 parent: Required fields
 nav_order: 3
+description: Clearly indicate to the user if a form field is optional.
 ---

-# Option 2: Marking only the non-required form fields
+# Option 2: Marking only the optional form fields

 Clearly indicate to the user if a form field is optional.

 Assuming that you only request essential information in forms, most fields will be required.
-Then, non-required fields are the exception.
+Then, optional fields are the exception.
 You can choose to mark only the optional fields visually.
-Do this by informing the user above the field and by including the text '(optional)' in the label for non-required fields.
+Do this by informing the user above the field and by including the text '(optional)' in the label for optional fields.

 ## Example